ThePay/api-client/.github/README.md

 - password for API access

 ### IP address whitelisting
-You must whitelist the IP address of the machine which will be accessing the API in project settings.
+You must whitelist the IP address of the machine which will be accessing the API in the project settings.
 You can use a particular IP address or specify a range.
 The whitelisting setup can be found in the same place as the credentials, that is the Implementation section of the administration.

 ## Usage